-- Start Network will have to actively disseminate and promote its message that a compliance profile is not a (full) risk profile and should not by itself be used as sufficient basis to decide whether to fund an organisation or not. - Donors and international agencies alike will have to accept 'passporting' i.e., rely on an assessment made by someone else.
-Some will be reluctant to do so, on the argument that as they carry a responsibility, they cannot take the risk (sic) of relying on someone else's assessment even one carried out by a trained 3rd party, but only on the one they carry out themselves. - To become credible, most and potentially all members of Start Network should accept the passporting: If Start Network members themselves insist on always doing their own DDA, it will remain largely a nice idea.
-As seen, during the pilot some Tier 3 Start Network member agencies entering a consortium with one of the pilot agencies, subjected it to every time to yet another DDA.
+- To become credible, most and potentially all members of Start should accept the passporting: If Start members themselves insist on always doing their own DDA, it will remain largely a nice idea.
+As seen, during the pilot some Tier 3 Start member agencies entering a consortium with one of the pilot agencies, subjected it to every time to yet another DDA.
 Would they also subject a Tier 3 national/local agency to their own DDA? - If there is more scope for DDA assessments responded to in other languages (e.g., Urdu; Bahasa Indonesian; Burmese), the passporting may stumble over the inability of European and North American actors to understand these responses, leading them to do it all over again in their Western language. - The 3-year validity of a DDA may have to be reassessed earlier, when a serious problem in the agency's performance arises repeatedly and/or because of the poor manner it deals with it.
 This option is provided for in the Network Membership Agreement: a DDA can be triggered sooner e.g., by significant changes in the compliance/regulatory environment, or e.g., to complement an ongoing investigation.